vothane/dbasefx/README.md

 # Dbasefx

+## prerequisites
+need erlang-dev erlang-parsetools installed to compile httpoison and floki

 Each player with be treated as its own database with multiple tables of data.
 SQL functionality will include select, where, orderby, groupby and joins.